sidmishraw/nosql_boa_nyt_archiver/README.md

 11. Find the organization that appears the most in NYT (organization)
 12. Find the section-name for which maximum number of articles written
 13. List all the types of material with article count
-14. Find which month had highest number of articles written15.Find 10 most popular article in the given timeframe
+14. Find which month had highest number of articles written
+15. Find 10 most popular article in the given timeframe